nuhanishat/Nuhas-Burgers/README.md

 I also designed and created all the assets in the game myself.

+Here's the link where this is being hosted: https://nuhanishat.github.io/Nuhas-Burgers/

 Here's a preview of what it looks like:
 ![image](https://github.com/user-attachments/assets/20e53232-780e-4e85-95e3-063608c7a3c6)